Same-sex union legislation: National level

+Sub-national level

+In countries with a federal system of governance, states and territories often may forbid recognition to same-sex couples in their own jurisdictions.

+Note: In India all States must record all marriages under federal laws but no federal law allows or recognizes same-sex unions of any kind.
+In addition, States may pass their own laws on same-sex unions if they wish.

 Constitutional efforts

 Thirty-two countries have passed constitutional amendments banning a variety of same-sex unions.
 These amendments have taken several forms.
 Some are limited to banning only marriage.
 Others ban marriage and prohibit legislation providing "similar rights".

 National level

 Cuba was the first country to prohibit same-sex marriage in February 1976.
 Paraguay, Honduras and Bolivia are the only cases that not only marriage is prohibited but also de facto unions.
-Vietnam, Cuba and Ecuador, repealed their same-sex marriage bans in November 2013, April 2019, and June 2019, respectively.
+Vietnam, Cuba, and Ecuador repealed their same-sex marriage bans in November 2013, April 2019, and June 2019, respectively.